 Regulating practice and conduct is a key element to the work of the British Association of Play Therapists (BAPT).

-Registered Play Therapists agree to abide by the Ethical Basis for Good Practice in Play Therapy as a condition of their registration.
-The Ethical Basis for Good Practice in Play Therapy is the benchmark of good practice for all BAPT registered Play Therapists.
+Registered Play Therapists agree to abide by the Professional Conduct Policy Professional Conduct Policy and Ethical Basis for Good Practice in Play Therapy Ethical Basis for Good Practice as a condition of their registration.
+These documents form the benchmark of good practice for all BAPT registered Play Therapists.
 Clinical supervision from an experienced Play Therapist is a BAPT requirement for good practice.
 Play Therapists who breach the codes of practice could be removed from the register through the complaints procedure.

 Play Therapy Career Case Studies